grid reference TM 173 448Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 208 Woodbridge Rd

-Appears on the 1883 OS map as the St Stephen PH.
+The former Lord Raglan is now residential.
+It appears on the 1883 OS map as the St Stephen PH.

 In 1891-92 Whites Directory at 208 Woodbridge road a baker is listed under name of John Jennings - in the 1912 and 1922 Kelly's Directories a Mrs Wallace is listed only as a shopkeeper; in 1933 Kelly's Directory Mrs Matilda Wallace is still only listed as a shopkeeper, so the beer house may have been closed during most (all?) of this time?